Sessions

 First-time contact-method verification

-When a user verifies their first contact method on a previously-unverified account, every other outstanding session token for that user is invalidated.
+When a user verifies their first contact method on an unverified account, every other outstanding session token for that user is invalidated.
 The token used to make the verification call is preserved — the verifying caller stays signed in.
+This first verification can also happen as a side effect of signing in: completing an OTP login or a password reset on an unverified contact (only possible while the account has no verified owner) verifies it and triggers the same invalidation.
+In that case the session preserved is the one that login or reset just issued.

 This handles the case where two parties briefly held sessions for the same unverified account (for example, someone registered with another person's email, the email's owner later reclaimed the identifier, and both parties had session tokens scoped to the same record).
 Once the account is claimed by verification, only the verifying caller's session can continue.

-Subsequent verifications — adding and verifying additional contact methods on an already-claimed account — do not trigger this invalidation.
-By that point the account has a real owner and they may legitimately be signed in from several devices.
+Later verifications — adding and verifying more contact methods on an already-claimed account — do not trigger this invalidation.
+By that point the account has a real owner and they may legitimately be signed in from more than one device.

 Reclaim of a stale contact method